JAForbes/swarm-test/notes.md

+Ok it works now.
+I'll try stack deploy next

+---

+Oh my god, I just found a big mistake on my part.
+The copy pasta node example I was using was listening _specifically_ on 127.0.0.1 which means it would ignore requests that didn't use that exact hostname.
+Removing that worked locally.
+I'll try that as a service, and then I'll retry stack deploy.

+I feel sheepish!

+---

+Now I'm running my built image on the swarm.
+Curling it doesn't seem to work.
+I just get connection refused.

+I might need to upgrade my registry so I can run 2 repositories and run my image and nginx side by side to see what the issue is.
+But somehow nginx works and mine doesn't so that implies this is my fault as I deployed them in the same way.

+---

 Running ngninx with `docker service create` works great.
 So I think, I will avoid docker-compose files, docker stack etc.

 For now I'll try manually deploying a local build via `docker service create`